jdaw1/penrose_tiling/text/svg.md

 So there is a odd-even nature to the filling.

-In rhombii space open paths could be coloured, because, in effect, the rhombii colouration is a stroke-like painting.
+In rhombi space open paths could be coloured, because, in effect, the rhombi colouration is a stroke-like painting.
 But in these arc paths the colouration is a fill-like painting&nbsp;&DoubleLongRightArrow; open arc paths cannot be coloured.

-Compare to the same pattern in rhombii space.
+Compare to the same pattern in rhombi space.

 <div align="center">